Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

-We limit our pool of potential examples from the training dataset to 50 and create 50 random samples of potential few-shot example combinations.
-For each combination, we first randomly select a number from 1 to 10; this becomes the number of examples n.
-Then, we randomly select n examples from the pool one at a time without replacement.
-We repeat this process 50 times to yield 50 distinct few-shot combinations.
-We evaluate each combination using the remaining examples in the training set (i.e., those not included in the example pool) and identify the combination that achieves the highest F1 score for both the top and bottom baseline prompts.
+To create a pool of potential few-shot examples, we siphoned off 30 examples from the training dataset: 15 randomly selected positive examples and 15 randomly selected negative examples.
+To produce random combinations of these examples, we first randomly selected a number from 4 to 10; this defines the number of examples n.
+Then, we randomly select n examples from the pool without replacement.
+We repeated this process 50 times to yield 50 distinct few-shot combinations.
+We evaluated each combination using the remaining training data (i.e., texts not included in the example pool) and identify the combination that achieves the highest F1 score, for both the top and bottom baseline prompts.